publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch94/schII/m__us_usc_t15_s6821.md

     (b) __Prohibition on solicitation of a person to obtain customer information from financial institution under false pretenses__

-        It shall be a violation of this subchapter to request a person to obtain customer information of a financial institution, knowing that the person will obtain, or attempt to obtain, the information from the institution in any manner described in subsection (a) of this section.
+        It shall be a violation of this subchapter to request a person to obtain customer information of a financial institution, knowing that the person will obtain, or attempt to obtain, the information from the institution in any manner described in subsection (a).

     (c) __Nonapplicability to law enforcement agencies__